Reliable Cellular Automata with Self-Organization: Outline of the program

 \subsection{Plan of the rest of the proof}

 In order to preserve intelligibility and modularity, rules and conditions belonging to the program will only be introduced as they are needed to prove some property.

+Let us outline how local repairs will be made to deal with obstacles of functioning; details follow in later sections.
+The rule \( \Purge \)\glo{purge@\( \Purge \)} eliminates isolated cells, or ``exposed'' cells that are not important to heal.
+The rule \( \Heal \)\glo{heal@\( \Heal \)} repairs a small hole of colony cells (typically after \( \Purge \) eliminated ``garbage'' from it.).
+Germs, and arms of communication or growth will not be healed.
+An unrepaired hole will be slowly enlarged by the rule \( \Decay \), to eventually eliminate partial colonies.

+An island can destroy or alter information represented on its space projection, therefore the information represented on the \( \Info \) track will be a redundant, error-correcting code.
+It will be decoded before computation and encoded after it.
+The damage can also disrupt the computation itself, therefore the decoding-computation-encoding sequence will be repeated several times.
+The result will be temporarily stored on the track \( \Hold \) before the final step of the work period commits to it.

-The crucial Lemma ~\ref{l.attrib} (Attribution) says that soon after the disappearence of the big damage $\Damage^{*}$, all live non-germ cells not immediately arising from $\Damage$ can be attributed (via a path of ancestors) to some nearby colonies (all disjoint from each other).
-Thus, this lemma enables us to reason about the process over this area in terms of big cells.
-The lemma is important e.g.~ in seeing that a big cell can grow a neighbor if no other cell is nearby.
+The crucial Lemma~\ref{lem:attrib} (Attribution) says that soon after the disappearence of the big damage \( \Damage^{*} \), all live non-germ cells not immediately arising from \( \Damage \) can be attributed (via a path of ancestors) to some nearby colonies (all disjoint from each other).
+This lemma enables us to reason about the process over this area in terms of big cells.
+It helps us for example to see that a big cell can grow a neighbor if no other cell is nearby.
 In terms of colonies, this means that if no other colony is nearby, then a colony can grow and create a neighbor colony.
 This is not obvious since there could be ``debris'': earlier damage could have left bits and pieces of larger colonies which are hard to override locally.
-The Attribution Lemma will guarantee that those bits and pieces are not there anymore at the time when they could be an obstacle, since whatever is there is attributable to a big cell.
+The Attribution Lemma will guarantee that those bits and pieces are not there anymore at the time when they could be an obstacle: whatever is there is attributable to a big cell.

 The Attribution Lemma also plays a role in healing.
-Most local healing is performed by the rule $\Heal$\glo{heal@$\Heal$}.
-However, if the damage occurs at the end of some colony $\cC$ then it is possible in principle that foreign material introduced by damage is connected to something large outside.
-The Attribution Lemma will imply that the foreign matter is weaker and can therefore be swept away by the regrowth of the member cells of $\cC$.
+Most local healing is performed by the rule \( \Heal \).
+However, if the damage occurs at the end of some colony \( \cC \) then it is possible in principle that foreign material introduced by damage is connected to something large outside.
+The Attribution Lemma will imply that the foreign matter is weaker (extension or germ cells), and can therefore be swept away by the regrowth of the member cells of \( \cC \).